godotengine/godot-docs/about/faq.rst

 * `Introducing GDNative's successor, GDExtension <https://godotengine.org/article/introducing-gd-extensions>`_

-You can also take a look at the GDScript implementation, the Godot modules, as well as the `unofficial Python support <https://github.com/touilleMan/godot-python>`_ for Godot.
+You can also take a look at the GDScript implementation, the Godot modules, as well as the `Jolt physics engine integration <https://github.com/godot-jolt/godot-jolt>`__ for Godot.
 This would be a good starting point to see how another third-party library integrates with Godot.

 How do I install the Godot editor on my system (for desktop integration)?
 -------------------------------------------------------------------------